Britain stops export of key Picasso painting

 "'Child with a Dove' is a much-loved painting whose iconic status, together with its long history in British collections - latterly on loan to public galleries - make it of outstanding importance to our national heritage," reviewing committee member Aidan Weston-Lewis said.

-Earlier this month the Ashmolean Museum in Oxford announced that Edouard Manet's "Portrait of Mademoiselle Claus" would go on show after it was bought for 7.8 million pounds ($12.5 million), compared with the original sale price of 28.35 million ($45.4 million).
+Earlier this month the Ashmolean Museum in Oxford announced that Edouard Manet's "Portrait of Mademoiselle Claus" would go on show after it was bought for 7.8 million pounds, compared with the original sale price of 28.35 million.

 Another painting by Picasso, "Nude, Green Leaves and Bust," fetched $106.5 million in 2010, an auction record for a work of art.
 It has since been surpassed by Edvard Munch's "The Scream," sold at Sotheby's in May for $120 million.